 Because that question can be answered in numerous ways I’ve compiled a list of methods you could use to get more exercise in your life.

 Designate at a minimum three days a week on which you can set aside 30 minutes to an hour for exercises (see example below).
 Once you’ve settled on the days decide at what time exercise is to take place.
 Now, if you’ve never exercises before, I would advise against rigorous exercise.
 Start with just a walk, or an easy cycle, swim or light session at the gym.
 Stick to this low intensity regime for a minimum of two weeks and then, when you feel ready, raise the intensity.

 Partner up with a buddy and get active together.
 Better still, if you’ve got a friend/family member who is already active, ask them to show you the ropes or take you under their wing.

 Why not download one of our excellent exercise programmes?
-Each programme provides you with all the tools, teaching and training needed to take charge of your fitness and become you own personal trainer.
+Each programme provides you with all the tools, teaching and training needed to take charge of your fitness and become your own personal trainer.

 Purchase a copy of the Hungry4Fitness Book of Circuits Vol.1 and get instant access to a wealth of pre-planned training sessions.